Pulled Pork Tacos

 Step 3 – Remove and shred pork.
 Once the pork has finished cooking, remove it from the slow cooker and place on a cutting board.
 Dispose of any excess liquid in the slow cooker.
 Cut off any large bits of fat left on the pork and dispose of those as well.
 Use two forks to pull the pork apart.
 Set aside.

 Step 5 – Assemble tacos.
-Place approximately 2.5 ounces of pulled pork on each corn tortilla and top with your favorite taco toppings (see suggestions above).
+Place approximately 2.5 ounces of pulled pork on each corn tortilla and top with your favorite taco toppings (see suggestions below).

-If you want to prepare the meat slightly differently try our slow cooker pulled pork carnitas recipe!
+If you want to prepare the meat slightly differently try our slow cooker pulled pork carnitas recipe or our BBQ pulled pork where we switch out the Mexican spices for barbecue sauce!
+It is delicious on tacos or pork sandwiches.

 Hard or Soft Tortillas